First Order Logic on Pathwidth Revisited Again: Conclusions

 \section{Conclusions}

 We have shown that FO model checking for graphs of bounded pathwidth has a complexity behavior that is in sharp contrast with both MSO logic for the same class of graphs and the complexity of FO logic on graphs of bounded treewidth.
 One way in which it may be interesting to improve upon our result is to note that our algorithm's dependence on the pathwidth is a tower of exponentials whose height is $O(\pw)$, where the hidden constant is roughly $16$.
 This is in contrast with the meta-theorem of \cite{Gajarsky15}, where the height of the tower is roughly equal to the tree-depth.
 It would be interesting to investigate if the height of the tower in our case can be made $\pw+O(1)$, or conversely to prove that this is not possible and FO model checking on bounded pathwidth is truly harder than for bounded tree-depth.

-Another interesting research direction would be to explore parameters which lie between pathwidth and treewidth to attempt to trace the frontier of where the arguments of this paper break down.
-One idea would be to consider tree decompositions with a bounded number of leaf bags, which would generalize pathwidth, and see if, as long as the number of leaf bag and the width of the decomposition is an absolute constant, we can hope for an elementary dependence on the formula for FO model checking.
+We note that the current constant ($16$) is affected by the state of the art on the performance of the First-Fit algorithm on interval graphs \cite{NB08}, which is $8$-competitive, so one way to improve the algorithm would be to replace this argument.
+One possible approach to this problem (suggested by an anonymous reviewer) would be to use Simon's factorization theorem.